 You may have heard the joke: There’s two types of homes in Arizona, the ones with termites and the ones that are going to get em!

 Like most jokes, it’s intent is to relieve some of the painful reality of the topic.
 Unfortunately, termites are responsible for millions of dollars worth of damage to our homes every year.
+That’s why termite inspections are so important.

 In the desert areas, the threat is even greater because the variety of termite we have here is subterranean.
 They live underground and are attracted to damp areas, they travel in mud tunnels (termite tubes) from the moist earth to your home to have dinner and then back so they don’t get dehydrated.
 These tubes are relatively easy to spot on the stem wall of the home’s foundation but that isn’t the only road to the “cafeteria”.
 Bathtub drain penetrations and normal shrinkage cracks in the concrete slab (hidden under the carpet) are favorite entry points for termites to get in completely undetected.